newaetech/chipwhisperer-tutorials/PA_TVLA_1-Performing_TVLA_Testing_for_Crypto_Validation-OPENADC-CWLITEXMEGA.rst

     XMEGA Programming flash...
     XMEGA Reading flash...
-    Verified flash OK, 3265 bytes
+    Verified flash OK, 3505 bytes

-In addition, before we capture our traces, we’ll need to create a ChipWhipserer project, since that’s what Analyzer expects for an input:
+In addition, before we capture our traces, we'll need to create a ChipWhipserer project, since that's what Analyzer expects for an input:

 **In [5]:**